BOOK MANUSCRIPT

 Co-edited with Javiera Perez Salerno and Whitney DeVos

 This volume is organized around the ecosystem of the Amazon, the South American tropical forest that spans the nation-states of Brazil, Peru, Colombia, Ecuador, Guyana, Suriname, and Venezuela, as well as the French overseas department of French Guiana.
-Currently in preparation, this multilingual environment poetry book addresses the Amazon rainforest from a transactional perspective, with an emphasis on the territorial existence of indigenous nations whose cultures and languages are situated within the Amazon basin.
+Currently in preparation, this multilingual environmental poetry book addresses the Amazon rainforest from a transactional perspective, with an emphasis on the territorial existence of indigenous nations whose cultures and languages are situated within the Amazon basin.

 EDITED VOLUME